 Posted by Willy Franzen on April 28, 2012.
-Positions below updated every five minutes.
+Jobs updated daily.

 When I was in 9th grade I had to take a Health class.
 One day our teacher had us write letters to our future selves.
 She told us that she’d send them to us when we graduated high school.
 I never saw that letter again.
 I guess I’ll never know how I’m stacking up against the expectations of my 14 year old self.
 While many lessons from health class seem trite at the time, they can have life-long beneficial effects.
 Unfortunately, many public schools can’t afford to offer health education.
 This is a big problem because “teenagers today are engaging in risky behavior at alarming rates, harming their bodies and their futures.”
 Peer Health Exchange is a San Francisco, CA based non-profit organization (but they’re working across the country) that fixes this problem by recruiting, selecting, and training “college student volunteers to teach high school students a comprehensive health curriculum.”
 My sister is one of these volunteers, and she’s had a wonderful experience so far (which is why she has been bugging me to feature PHE).